-- Subsequent to Q2 2019, SIR completed a renovation at the Jack Astor's in Don Mills, Ontario.
-SIR also completed major renovations at The Loose Moose in downtown Toronto and at the Scaddabush at Square One shopping centre in Mississauga, Ontario. - As at March 21, 2019, the date of this Management's Discussion and Analysis ("MD&A"), SIR is currently building one new Scaddabush restaurant at a leased property in the Mimico neighbourhood of Etobicoke, Ontario.
-There can be no assurance that this restaurant will be opened or will become part of Royalty Pooled Restaurants. - SIR continues to focus on sustaining and growing existing restaurant sales and profits while effectively managing costs.
+- Subsequent to Q3 2019, on June 2, 2019, SIR opened a new Scaddabush restaurant in the Mimico neighbourhood of Etobicoke, Ontario.
+There can be no assurance that this restaurant will become part of Royalty Pooled Restaurants. - SIR continues to focus on sustaining and growing existing restaurant sales and profits while effectively managing costs.
 SIR carefully monitors economic conditions, competitive actions, and consumer confidence, and considers new restaurant developments and renovations to existing restaurants where appropriate.
 Based on its assessment of these conditions, the timing of new restaurant construction and renovations, as well as related opening schedules, will be reviewed regularly by SIR and adjusted as necessary.